 The mission of the Psychology program is to provide the essential courses in psychology and counseling that prepare the student to be able to verbalize a counseling theory and practice that is fully integrated with a Christian worldview, demonstrate the interpersonal, research, and diagnostic skills necessary for enrollment in a graduate program in the psychology and counseling field, and demonstrate the knowledge necessary to serve as a promoter of mental, emotional, and behavioral health.

-FOUNDATION.....33 SEM/HOURS Specializations within General Education Foundation
+FOUNDATION ......33 SEM/HOURS Specializations within General Education Foundation STA 300

-, STA 300
+PHI 201.
+Introduction to Christian Worldview (3 hours)

-- Biblical/Theological Concentration (18 hours) - BI 212.
-Biblical Hermeneutics (3 hours) - Any 6 hours of BI, OT, NT courses (6 hours) - PHI 201.
-Introduction to Christian Worldview (3 hours) - TH 301.
+- TH 301.
 Christian Doctrine I (3 hours) - TH 302.
 Christian Doctrine II (3 hours)

 Psychology Concentration (39 hours)